| Isartor |

 | Peter at Luis Diaz' locker |

 It was 5 pm when we arrived at Marienplatz so we got to hear the chimes and glockenspiel again as we walked to Hofbrauhaus for dinner.
 This Hofbrauhaus was founded on September 27, 1589 by Bavarian Duk Wilhelm V to supply beer to the Bavarian court.
 Reinheitsgebot (German beer purity law) has assured high quality beer since the first days.
-Peter was in the mood for goulash since he was so pleased with a bite of Mary’s dinner at the Alpenstunden in Hohenschwangau.The main room at Hofbrauhaus was so loud that we looked for seating outside but there was so much smoke from diners that we didn’t want to eat there.
+Peter was in the mood for goulash since he liked Mary’s dinner at the Alpenstunden in Hohenschwangau.The main room at Hofbrauhaus was so loud that we looked for seating outside, but there was so much smoke from diners that we didn’t want to eat there.
 We sat at a table in a courtyard area with three young people who were from the US.
 We were disappointed that the kitchen was out of goulash so Peter considered Weinerschnitzel.
 However, the schnitzels come with potato salad and not French fries.

 | Hofbrauhaus in Munich |